data-atelier/2020-Big-Contest-Champion-League/README.md

 ## Problem Description: Sales Prediction for NS SHOP+ Home shopping

-In the extremely competitive home shopping market world, optimizing the company's airing schedule is one of the key factors to successful business.
+NS SHOP+ is a relatively new business model launched in 2015 by NS Home Shopping, which allows consumers to make real-time orders with their own remote controls.

+To gain the competitive edge in the higly competitive home shopping market, the company asked for the contestants to suggest the best way to optimize its airing schedule appying ML/DL.

+### Dataset

 ## Notes

 1. As datasets sharing is strictly forbidden by the competition rules, therefore we won't upload any piece of them.

+## Findings